 Puff The Magic Dragon

 …Lives by the sea, in a land called DisneyWorld, for all the kids to see.
+This truly is an awesome LEGO build from Disney!

 This fully functioning computer is fashioned out of LEGO, right down to the CPU.
 Unfortunately, the keyboard is not.